 For the purposes of this policy:

-Data collection.
-Although this definition is not meant to be exhaustive, typical examples of data collection include surveys (e.g. mail, e-mail, on-line, phone), interviews (focus groups, face- to-face), and observational methods.
+Data Collection: Although not exhaustive, typical examples of data collection involving students/faculty/staff include surveys (e.g., mail, e-mail, on-line, phone), interviews (focus groups, face- to-face), and observational methods.

-Institutional research is defined broadly as research conducted by university individuals, departments or divisions for the purpose of institutional assessment and improvement and intended for internal dissemination only.
+Institutional Research: A broad category of work done by university personnel and students to inform campus decision-making, planning and reporting in areas such as access, admissions, enrollment, financial aid, student life, student success, graduation, curriculum, finance, staffing, facilities, and alumni relations.

-Calendaring is defined as prioritizing and scheduling data collection efforts.
+Calendaring: Prioritizing and scheduling data collection efforts.

+Assessment Coordinator: An individual appointed within a Division who is charged with overseeing the

+assessment efforts within that Division.

-IRB Approval Process is defined as the review of research plans to ensure the protection of
+IRB Approval Process:/The review of research plans to ensure the protection of

 human subjects.

 Text:

-University individuals, departments or divisions who wish to use CSUCI students, faculty, or staff as research participants or informants will submit calendaring requests to the Institutional Research Office.
-The Institutional Research Office has the responsibility to calendar data collection activities for institutional research purposes involving CSUCI students, faculty or staff as participants.
-The Institutional Research Office will provide calendaring information to the Assessment Council as requested.
-The Institutional Research Office will bring any calendaring issues that need resolution to the Assessment Council for discussion.
+University individuals, departments or Divisions who wish to use CI students, faculty, or staff as research participants or informants will submit calendaring requests to the IRPE Office.
+The IRPE Office has the responsibility to calendar data collection activities for institutional research purposes involving CI students, faculty or staff as participants..
+The IRPE Office will bring any calendaring issues that need resolution to a meeting of the Divisional Assessment Coordinators for review.
+In the absence of a resolution by this means, IRPE will advance the issue to Cabinet for review.

-EXHIBITS(S):

-Exhibit A:

-Those submitting calendaring requests to the Institutional Research Office should provide the:
+Those submitting calendaring requests to the Institutional Research Office must include the following:

 IRB evidence of review, if needed.